 Cosmeston Lakes County Park, near Penarth

-The country park has a variety of habitats covering over 100 hectares of land and water, and a diverse range of plant and animal species.
+Cosmeston Lakes country park has a variety of habitats covering over 100 hectares of land and water, and a diverse range of plant and animal species.
 Cosmeston offers a fine introduction into the countryside and is open all year round.
-Look out for bearded tits in the winter months.
+Look out for bearded tits in the winter months and the recenly introdiced water vole.

 Croes Robert Wood, near Monmouth